Factory Cost Definition

 Calculation of Factory Cost will be –

-The Factory utility bills, Production supplies and Factory Rent paid are the expense that is directly linked to the production, so it is included in factory cost.
-Moreover, the sales & marketing cost is the part of selling & distribution overhead, and research & development expenses are the part of research & development cost, so they are also not included in this cost.
+The Factory utility bills, Production supplies, and Factory Rent paid are the expenses that are directly linked to the production, so it is included in factory cost.
+Moreover, the sales & marketing costs are part of selling & distribution overhead, and research & development expenses are part of research & development costs, so they are also not included in this cost.

 Advantages

-- These costs are the most important cost for the production of goods that are to be sold in the market to generate revenue.
+• These costs are the highest cost for producing goods that are to be sold in the market to generate revenue.
 Without incurring these costs, the business of any person cannot survive.

-- The manufacturing overheads that are included in these costs are generally fixed in nature.
-In case the production is on a large scale, the manufacturing overheads remain the same.
+• The manufacturing overheads included in these costs are generally fixed in nature.
+If the production is on a large scale, the manufacturing overheads remain the same.
 Therefore, it results in cost-cutting because by incurring the same manufacturing cost, more production of goods can be done.